dlang/DIPs/DIPs/DIP-1NNN-QFS.md

 * If this rewrite fails and the indexing expression is one-dimensional, the part is rewritten as `object.opSlice(lower, upper)`.
 * Otherwise, it is an error.

+Although not strictly necessary, this DIP proposes to enforce that the template parameters to lowering member templates are bound as template value parameters, i. e. to explicitly exclude types or aliases as indexing parameters.
+The reason for that are corner cases where types and and expressions could be conflated.
+Consider a user-defined type `T` with the member function declared `static R opIndex();`.
+Then `T[]`, interpreted as a type, *is* the type *slice of `T`*, but interpreted as an expression, it rewrites to `T.opIndex()` and *has* the type `R`.
+Therefore in the context `object[ T[] ]`, this rule enforces the rewrite as an expression where `T`s member function `opIndex` is called.
+In the dynamic indexing rewrite, this problem did not arise as it is unambiguous.

+This enforcement can be achieved by an identity `enum` template.

+It should be mentioned that the language maintainers could decide to only perfer the template value parameter rewrite, but allow the binding of indxing parameters to other kinds of template parameter if the rewirites for value parameters fail.
+The author of the DIP believes that this – although it would make static indexing more powerful – would also make it even more prone to operator abuse.
+Secondly, such behavior could be allowed later if found useful in enough relevant cases.

+### Dollar

+Additionally and optionally, the DIP proposes to add the compiler-recognized member `opStaticDollar`.
+It is expected to evaluate to a compile-time constant.

+If the symbol `$` occurs in an indexing expression, it is rewritten as follows:
+* The symbol `$` is rewritten as `object.opStaticDollar!i`
+where `i` is the 0-based index of the parameter containing the `$` in the square brackets.
+* If this rewrite fails and the indexing expression is one-dimensional, the symbol `$` is rewritten as `object.opStaticDollar`.
+* If this rewrite fails, too, rewrites to `opDollar` are tried as per the current-state D Language Specification.

+Additionally, the value of `opStaticDollar!i` (or `opStaticDollar` in the fallback, one-dimensional-only case) must be a compile-time constant.
+As per the current-state D Language Specification, this additional reqirement is not enforced for `opDollar`.

+The author did not include `opStaticDollar` in the main proposal because it is not necessary for the goal of the DIP.

 ### Expansion Operator